simne7/wp-db-migrator/README.md

 ```

 The wordpress directory contains a sample wp_config.php that can be used for testing.
 Should be modified to point to a valid wordpress database setup.

+Sync your wordpress assets like this: `rsync -avun --size-only --rsh="ssh -p PORT" --delete user@host:remote/path/to/wp-content/uploads/ local/path/to/wp-content/uploads/`.
+This will download and update your local files depending on their remote state.
+Missing remote files are deleted locally.